PipeWeave: Synergizing Analytical and Learning Models for Unified GPU Performance Prediction: Evaluation

 We start by verifying the correctness of the \textit{Kernel Decomposer}.
 Specifically, we compare the number of CTAs from our decomposition process with the ground-truth configurations in the dataset across multiple kernels.
 The results are fully consistent, confirming decomposition accuracy.

 Next, we assess the accuracy of the \textit{Scheduling Simulator} and \textit{Feature Analyzer}.
 Our method compares analytically derived math pipeline operation counts, both total (kernel-wide) and per-SM maximum operations, against ground-truth measurements from the NVIDIA Nsight Compute (NCU) tool~\cite{nsight_compute_docs}.
 Due to high profiling overhead and restricted hardware access, we perform this validation on two flagship devices: A100 and H100.
 The evaluation covers four key kernel implementations: cuBLAS GEMM (gemm8 on A100 and gemm9 on H100), FA2, and FA3.
-Each includes about 500 test samples under various workload configurations.
-As shown in Table~\ref{tab:analytical_validation_results}, our model achieves a maximum error of \textbf{0.5\%} for total operations and \textbf{6.3\%} for maximum per-SM operations.
-These results together confirm the fidelity of our analytical components.
+Each includes about 500 test samples randomly sampled from the workload configuration ranges defined in Section~\ref{sec:dataset}.
+As shown in Table~\ref{tab:analytical_validation_results}, our model achieves a maximum error of \textbf{0.5\%} for total operations and \textbf{6.3\%} for the maximum per-SM operations.
+The higher error for FA2 (6.34\%) relative to FA3 (0.45\%) is mainly due to their different scheduling mechanisms: FA3 uses a persistent-kernel design with deterministic task scheduling that can be explicitly simulated, whereas FA2 relies on dynamic hardware scheduling, which introduces additional uncertainty in predicting peak per-SM workload.